dcousin3/CohensdpLibrary/README.md

 	devtools::install_github("dcousin3/CohenDLibrary")<br>
 	library(CohenDLibrary)

 Check the <ToCome>.pdf document for more on the functions.
-The main function is CohensD so help(CohensD) will get you started.
+The main function is CohensD so help(CohenD) will get you started.